tmquan2002/Writing-App-Api/README.md

 # Writings API

-This is a .NET 8.0 web API for managing writings, following the principles of Clean Architecture.
+- This is a .NET 8.0 web API for managing writings, following the principles of Clean Architecture.
+- Learnt and built based on jakubkozera repository: [https://github.com/jakubkozera/Restaurants](https://github.com/jakubkozera/Restaurants)

 ## Project Structure